 Then later, in 1979 we started the Kentucky Tax-Free Income Fund to manage an investment portfolio of Kentucky Municipal Bonds for shareholders.
 In spite of a case of bad timing (July 1979 we started the fund; October of 1979 Paul Volcker raised interest rates, depressing the bond market) the fund ultimately became a howling success.

 What have I learned?

-- That in the entire 54 years of my career, there has ALWAYS been a threat from Washington to do away with tax-free municipal bonds.
-These threats come from IRS people who think bond holders are "rich", or from professional staff people in the Treasury Department who are committed to expansion of the influence of Washington.
-They haven't succeeded yet.
+That: in the entire 54 years of my career, there has ALWAYS been a threat from Washington to do away with tax-free municipal bonds.
+These threats come from IRS people who think bond holders are “rich”, or from professional staff people in the Treasury Department who are committed federalists.
+They haven’t succeeded yet.

 That: liquidity is not important until you need it, then it is indispensable.